 When to consider using master features

-- Your product team is agile and you are looking for epics to group your stories.
+- Your product team is agile and you are looking for master features to group your stories.

 - Your marketing team has large objectives that will take several schedules to complete.
-You need a way to track these master activities and view them on a roadmap.
+You need a way to track these master features and view them on a roadmap.

-- Your team currently uses strategic initiatives to group user stories but you would rather utilize initiatives for strategic themes, and group user stories by epic instead.
+- Your team currently uses strategic initiatives to group user stories but you would rather utilize initiatives for strategic themes and group user stories by master feature instead.

 For the purposes of this article, we will use the product management terminology of features, master features, and releases.
-Just remember that these records function the same way, even if your Aha! implementation differs.
+Just remember that these records function the same way, even if you are working in a different workspace type.

 Setup and configuration

-- Navigate to Settings > Product > Configure > Master Features.
+- Navigate to Settings ⚙️ > Workspace > Configure > Master features.

-- From there, you can select Enabled, Disabled, or Inherit from [product line].
+- From there, you can select Enabled, Disabled, or Inherit from [parent line].

-The default value is Inherit from [product line], which means the setting is enabled or disabled based on the status of the Master features setting on the product line.
+The default value is Inherit from [parent line], which means the setting is enabled or disabled based on the status of the Master features setting on the parent line.
 Once enabled, you can begin adding master features.

 To further customize master features:

-- Update the terminology from master features to something else, like epics or any other label that works better for the team.
+- Update the terminology from master features to any label that works better for your team.